Keratin Treatment Vs. Relaxer: The Difference Explained

 Keratin treatment is often known as Brazilian keratin treatment or Brazilian treatment.
 It is a semi-permanent process that focuses on hair strengthening without disrupting its texture.

 Keratin is a protein essential for your hair’s structural strength.
-Keratin-rich products contain L-Cys or cysteine, a non-essential amino acid that supports keratin and slows down hair loss and breakage (1).
+Keratin-rich products contain L-cysteine or cysteine, a non-essential amino acid that supports hair health and slows down hair loss and breakage (1).

 In the following sections, find out how the process works and what to expect.